ORMGP Particle Tracking Web-tool

 Introduction

 The ORMGP particle tracking web-tool returns both forward and backward sub-surface particle tracks from a user-selected location.
-The tool is built upon existing numerical groundwater models which in themselves have organized, synthesized and interpreted a wealth of hydrogeological information (e.g., boreholes, geological mapping, previous studies, etc.) to gain an understanding of the groundwater flow system.
+The tool is built upon existing numerical groundwater models, which have organized, synthesized and interpreted a wealth of hydrogeological information (e.g., boreholes, geological mapping, previous studies, etc.) to gain an understanding of the groundwater flow system.

-Here, the results from running these models to a steady state are collected.
-From these states, a virtual particle can be released in the model domain and its path can be traced.
+The results from running these models to steady state are collected.
+From the model results, a virtual water particle can be released in the model domain and its path can be traced.

-Particle tracking can prove important and useful from a number of perspectives:
+Particle tracking can be important and useful from a number of perspectives:

 Numerical Model Selection